apachecn/pytorch-doc-zh/docs/1.0/nn.md

 class torch.nn.BCEWithLogitsLoss(weight=None, size_average=None, reduce=None, reduction='mean', pos_weight=None)
 ```

-This loss combines a &lt;cite&gt;Sigmoid&lt;/cite&gt; layer and the &lt;cite&gt;BCELoss&lt;/cite&gt; in one single class.
-This version is more numerically stable than using a plain &lt;cite&gt;Sigmoid&lt;/cite&gt; followed by a &lt;cite&gt;BCELoss&lt;/cite&gt; as, by combining the operations into one layer, we take advantage of the log-sum-exp trick for numerical stability.
+This loss combines a `Sigmoid` layer and the `BCELoss` in one single class.
+This version is more numerically stable than using a plain `Sigmoid` followed by a `BCELoss` as, by combining the operations into one layer, we take advantage of the log-sum-exp trick for numerical stability.

 The loss can be described as: